batiste/EPEG.js/README.md

 ### Modifiers

-Every item in a rule/token in the grammar can use the modifiers * and ?.
+Every item in a rule/token in the grammar can use the modifiers *, + and ?.
+They behave similarly as in regular expressions.
 E.g using the tokensDef above:

 ```javascript
 var grammarDef = {